MattiaPandolfoVR/MetaPhage/README.md

 ### `--outdir`

 Specify the folder where your results are stored.
-Default is `./results/`.
+Default is `$projectDir/output`.

 ### `--temp_dir`

 Specify the folder where your temporary files are stored.
-Default is `./temp/`.
+Default is `$projectDir/temp`.

+### `--workDir`

+Specify the directory where tasks temporary files are created.
+Default is `$projectDir/work`.

 ## Quality check and trimming